willidad/wk-charts/tasks.md

 Fix: 44d3a06 label text accumulates when property changes
 Fix: aa4565d tooltip marker circles cut at edge of chart area
 Fix: 8c71885 set drawpadding to 0
+Fix: 56206e3 Selection does not work for boxplot

 Features Implemented